google/GCP-deployment-scripts-for-PI-Core/README.md

 ## Post Deployment Steps

-Now that you have successfully deployed your PI System executables, you will have to test them to ensure they are running correctly.
-Before you begin running your PI System components, follow the pre-requisites and configuration changes below:
+Now that you have successfully deployed your PI Core software, you will have to test them to ensure they are running correctly.
+Before you begin running your PI Core components, follow the pre-requisites and configuration changes below:

-#### 1. (Optional) If Users Have Their Own Certificate
+### 1. (Optional) If Users Have Their Own Certificate

 This step is only applicable to users who do not immediately have a valid domain but would prefer to have their own certificate over a Google Managed one.